Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 1070 Ti will be much (about 51%) better at texture filtering than the Radeon RX 480. (explain)
+Texel RateThe GeForce GTX 1070 Ti is a lot (about 51%) better at texture filtering than the Radeon RX 480. (explain)

-Pixel RateThe GeForce GTX 1070 Ti should be a lot (about 187%) faster with regards to full screen anti-aliasing than the Radeon RX 480, and able to handle higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 1070 Ti will be a lot (about 187%) faster with regards to anti-aliasing than the Radeon RX 480, and will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison